scicloj/visual-tools-experiments/clerk-cache-tmd-columns-tc-1/README.md

 The behaviour was discovered by Ethan Miller on his work on Tablecloth's upcoming column API together with [Clay](https://github.com/scicloj/clay).
 After various explorations we have reached this simpler demonstration of the phenomenon, where Clay is not involved.

+Probably, it is related to the way Columns are serialized/deserialized by Nippy -- maybe there is some inconsistency between tech.ml.dataset to Tablecloth.

 ## Brief description

 When loaded from Clerk's cache on disk, Columns are displayed differently if the Tablecloth API is `require`d.